vitorsreis/extend-router/README.md

 ```

 ###### Context param
-Context contains all information of current execution, use argument with name "$context" of type ommited, "mixed" or "\D5WHUB\Extend\Router\Context" on middlewares or on constructor of class if middleware of type class method non-static
+Context contains all information of current execution, use argument with name "$context" of type omitted, "mixed" or "\D5WHUB\Extend\Router\Context" on middlewares or on constructor of class if middleware of type class method non-static
 ```php
 use D5WHUB\Extend\Router\Context;